davidhalter/jedi-vim/.github/ISSUE_TEMPLATE.md

 Please provide steps to reproduce it here, preferably based on a minimal Vim configuration.

-You can use the following template (save it as `minimal.vimrc`, and run Vim with `vim -u minimal.vimrc`):
+You can use the following template (save it as `minimal.vimrc` in the directory where jedi-vim is installed, `cd` into that directory, and run Vim with `vim -u minimal.vimrc`):

 ```
 set nocompatible